jpadams/windowsrunner/README.md

 Got inspiration for this from 'windowsrun' mco agent by Andreas Zuber <zuber@puzzle.ch>.
 Unfortunately that code didn't work at all for me and had to do a complete rewrite.

-Thanks to everyone who pitched in, including the omnipresent James Sweeny.
+Thanks to everyone who pitched in, including Spencer Seebald and the omnipresent James Sweeny.

 Special thanks for the hours spent by Pieter Loubser, Richard Clamp, and Josh Cooper.